juthew/juthew.github.io/README.md

+#J.U.Thew's First Webpage

+## These are my working ideas on history

+My interestes are in international history, international education, and Middle East & Africa

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/juthew/juthew.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.